mmaracic/ml-databricks-timeseries/README.md

 ## Performance metrics
 Logging and publishing 70 ARIMA models to Databricks MLflow tracking server took around 20 minutes.
 Training the models themselves takes 40 seconds.

+## Notes about model registration

+When registering model with log_model() method, two parameters are important:
+* `registered_model_name` - full qualified name of the model in Model Registry, e.g. `workspace.default.ModelName`
+* `input_example` - example of input data for the model to be able to test the model after deployment.
+Input example should match the input format of the model.
+This attribute is mandatory to be able to register the model in Model Registry.
+Input is used during model logging to get the output and to define the model signature automatically so we dont have to create it manually (input_example or signature are mandatory).
+At the same time the model is also tested if it can produce output from the input example.
+* `pip_requirements` - to specify dependencies manually instead of inferring them automatically.
+This is useful when automatic inference fails or misses some dependencies.

 ## Problems
 ### ARIMA model fails to log to Databricks with error:
 ```